D Glossary

 Sampling distribution

-A sampling distribution is the distribution of some sample statistic, showing how its value varies from one sample to sample.
+A sampling distribution is the distribution of a statistic, showing how its value varies across all possible samples.
+Also see sampling mean, standard error.

 Sampling frame